API java : FileOutputStream

 public FileOutputStream(FileDescriptor fdObj)

-Creates an output file stream to write to the specified file descriptor, which represents an existing connection to an actual file in the file system.
+Creates a file output stream to write to the specified file descriptor, which represents an existing connection to an actual file in the file system.

 First, if there is a security manager, its checkWrite method is called with the file descriptor fdObj argument as its argument.